AS A MUTUAL BANK, WE CAN DO THINGS DIFFERENTLY.

 Name: Sarah Connors

 I love being involved in community activities.
-I walk in the Natick Forth of July parade every year and volunteer in the Medway area whenever people need some help.
+I walk in the Natick Fourth of July parade every year and volunteer in the Medway area whenever people need some help.

 One of the best things about volunteering for community events is that you get to hear first-hand just how much people love this bank.
 You rarely if ever find someone who doesn't have something positive to say.
 People say to me, "Compared to that big bank across the street, you're offering a completely different product!"